A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Natural Science Foundation of China (grant number 11771369); the Education Bureau of Hunan Province, P. R. China (grant number 22A0119); the Natural Science Foundation of Hunan Province, P. R. China (grant numbers 2018JJ2375, 2018XK2304), and the Postgraduate Scientific Research Innovation Project of Xiangtan University (grant number XDCX2021B101).
+This work was supported by the National Natural Science Foundation of China (grant numbers 11771369, 12322117, 12226008); the Education Bureau of Hunan Province, China (grant number 22A0119); the Natural Science Foundation of Hunan Province, China (grant numbers 2018JJ2375, 2018XK2304), and the Postgraduate Scientific Research Innovation Project of Xiangtan University (grant number XDCX2021B101), and National Key Research \& Development Program of China (Nos.
+2023YFA1009300 and 2022YFC2504300).

 \printcredits